tilacyn/DockerIntro/README.md

 # DockerIntro

 src - http server

-build.gradle for server
-SparkJava framework has been used
+build.gradle for server: SparkJava framework has been used

 Dockerfile: gradle:4.6.0-jdk10 image used